 There are a few ways you can test your Mac camera to know its working properly.

-Start by launching either FaceTime or Photo Booth before your meeting to see that the camera is operational.
+Start by launching either FaceTime, Photo Booth, or Hand Mirror before your meeting to see that the camera is operational.

 Then, since every app has somewhat different settings, it’s best to log into it and check the settings, making all the adjustments you need.
-Since some apps normally only work on the web (e.g. Google Meet), you can find solutions that would bring them directly to your Mac and make customization much easier, such as MeetInOne.
+Since some apps normally only work on the web (e.g. Google Meet), you can find solutions that would bring them directly to your Mac and make customization much easier, such as In Your Face.

-MeetInOne is a Mac-based app for Google Meet that adds some great features and effortlessly improves your meeting workflow.
+The app gives you a dedicated meeting schedule, with timers for your menu bar and auto-join notifications.
+A true meeting assistant that’s missing on Mac.
 No more switching between browser tabs and windows — you can find every feature you need in one convenient place.